 Are you starting to think about where to spend your summer break?
 If you’re anything like me then you’ll want to do something a bit different, a bit adventurous and daring.
 It’s easy to thing these sorts of adventures are only available in a land far, far away.
 But, you don’t have to look far from England to fulfil your desire of getting away from it all.
 You simply need to pack a bag, get on to a train or load up the car, and head to Snowdonia!
+You’ll see there are plenty of things to do in Snowdonia!

 When I visited in January my weekend was more about relaxing and having a chilled out birthday.
 We went for a few walks and strolls along the beach but here’s five adventurous things to do in Snowdonia that I’m dying to try!